kchousos/CPPDescent/report/report.md

 As is tradition for this course, our project for the semester was the challenge of last spring's ACM SIGMOD Student Research Competition.
 The theme of the competition was the efficient and fast creation of a *K Nearest Neighbor* graph, where its vertices belong to a dataset of 100-dimensions vectors/datapoints of floats.

 A brute force approach to this problem has a complexity of $O(n^2)$, since each datapoint needs to check all others so that it can *weed out* the K points nearest to it.
-An answer to this problem was given in 2011 by Dong et al. in their paper titled "Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures" [@dongEfficientKnearestNeighbor2011], where they present the *NN-Descent* algorithm.
+An answer to this problem was given in 2011 by @dongEfficientKnearestNeighbor2011. in their paper titled "Efficient K-Nearest Neighbor Graph Construction for Generic Similarity Measures" [@dongEfficientKnearestNeighbor2011], where they present the *NN-Descent* algorithm.
 This algorithm is based at the very simple idea that *"a neighbor of a neighbor is also likely to be a neighbor"*.
 According to them, this algorithm is shown to have a complexity of $O(n^{1.14})$.
 This is a major step-up from the quadratic time, especially when it comes to big dataset.

 Our library does not only implement the NN-Descent algorithm.
 It also implements other optimizations that e.g. make the starting graph more like the one we want to end up with, lowering this way the number of iterations the algorithm must do to reach a satisfying result.
 These optimizations are discussed in [@sec:optimizations].